CS3219-AY2526Sem1/cs3219-ay2526s1-project-g35/backend/user-service/README.md

 ### Login

-- This endpoint allows a user to authenticate with an email and password and returns a JWT access token.
-The token is valid for 1 day and can be used subsequently to access protected resources.
-For example usage, refer to the [Authorization header section in the Get User endpoint](#auth-header).
+- This endpoint allows a user to authenticate with an email and password and returns authentication cookies.
+The access token cookie is valid for 15 minutes and the refresh token cookie is valid for 7 days.
+These cookies are automatically included in subsequent requests to access protected resources.
 - HTTP Method: `POST`
 - Endpoint: http://localhost:3001/auth/login
 - Body